 Voice recordings allow TCS to speak customized messages that either playback on a continuous loop or activated by a sonar sensor (gray scale near top) when a pedestrian passes.
-These are very helpful for blind pedestrians to navigate through a work area and are optional per MUTCD.
+These are very helpful for blind pedestrians to navigate through a work area and are currently optional per 2009 MUTCD but will become recommended in the new 11th edition of MUTCD when adopted.